Orange balloon with a string.

 Final Tips for Texas Candidates

-If you're preparing in Texas, whether you're working in a clinic, school, or in-home ABA setting keep these in mind:
+If you're preparing in Texas, whether you're working in an ABA center, school, or in-home ABA setting, keep these in mind:

 • Start early (aim for 200–300 study hours)